dch/vast.io/README.md

    SCSS from the various frameworks bower installed in `content/assets/components`.

-3. We use [HAML](http://haml.info) to write clean and consice HTML markup.
+3. We use [HAML](http://haml.info) to write clean and concise HTML markup.

 The repository layout
 ```